takuma929/ColorANDGlossConstancy/README.md

 **How to Use**

-Change directory to the main repository first, and then run main.m which will generate all images to figs folder.
+Change directory to the main repository first, and then run "main.m" which will generate all images.
+All images will be save to figs folder.

 **Files**